FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 This post is part my wandering thought process about food production/distribution during a large-scale societal collapse and part a request for feedback/ideas.
 This is one of the benefits of writing to an audience such as this – free advice.
 I’m generally more of an opinion and thought-based writer than I am an advice-giving writer.
 For that reason, I’m quite comfortable asking for help.

 I’m writing a book, you see, and while I like to think I know something about prepping on an individual and familial basis, I’m not going to pretend I have an understanding of large-scale food production and distribution.
 This is the area I could use reader help with.
-Readers of Backdoor Survival, it seems, trend toward homesteading as much as they do prepping, so I think I’m asking the right audience.
+Readers of Backdoor Survival, it seems, a trend toward homesteading as much as they do prepping, so I think I’m asking the right audience.

 Without trying to give too much of the plot away, there unfolds a scenario in which states become (largely) dependent on food they can produce within their own borders.
 This is but one part of a much larger story, but it’s the area I need help with the most.
 How would this play out?